-While clinical trials and research on stem cells are still underway, researchers are hopeful that these cells have the potential to treat many health issues since they have already proven beneficial in leukemia treatment.
+While clinical trials and research on Natural Biologics are still underway, researchers are hopeful that these cells have the potential to treat many health issues since they have already proven beneficial in leukemia treatment.

 All the cells inside your body have specific purposes, except for stem cells.
 Instead of having one specific role, these cells have the ability to become any cell that is required by the body, from brain cells to muscle cells.
 Stem cells are categorized into two main types: